 Wild Pacific Trail

 There is no shortage of places to take a stroll in Ucluelet.
 In fact, from the doorstep of the Black Rock, you can beach comb your way to two beaches or hop on the Wild Pacific Trail.
 This coastal trail is described as “a meditation with nature.”
 After a few steps in, it’s easy to see why.
-Beaches, bogs, bald eagles and even whales in the distance can all be viewed along the Wild Pacific Trail.
+Beaches, bogs, bald eagles, and even whales in the distance can all be viewed along the Wild Pacific Trail.

 A little further south and on the tip of the peninsula, the Wild Pacific Trail does a loop, passing by Amphitrite Point Lighthouse.
 This is a great spot to take in a sunset or evening stroll.